mamantoha/twitter-account-location/README.md

 ## Installation

+### Firefox

-### Install from Firefox Add-ons (Recommended)
+#### From Firefox Add-ons

 1. Visit the [Firefox Add-ons page](https://addons.mozilla.org/uk/firefox/addon/twitter-account-location/).
 2. Click **Add to Firefox** and follow the prompts.

-### Manual Installation (Development)
+#### Manual Installation

 1. Clone or download this repository.
 2. In Firefox, open `about:debugging#/runtime/this-firefox`.
 3. Click **Load Temporary Add-on...** and select the `manifest.json` file from this repository (or any file inside the extension directory).
 4. The extension will be loaded temporarily and will remain active until Firefox is restarted.

-5. For permanent distribution, package the extension as an XPI and follow [MDN/Add-ons signing and distribution guides](https://extensionworkshop.com/documentation/publish/).
+### Chrome

+#### Manual Installation

+1. Download the latest Chrome ZIP from the [GitHub Releases page](https://github.com/mamantoha/twitter-account-location/releases).
+2. In Chrome, go to `chrome://extensions/`.
+3. Enable **Developer mode** (toggle in the top right).
+4. Drag and drop the ZIP file onto the extensions page.
+5. The extension will be installed and appear in your Chrome extensions list.
+6. To update, remove the old version and repeat these steps with the new ZIP.

 ## How It Works